Table of Contents

 Chapter 11: How to insult your adversaries

-So this is your opportunity to tell your enemies exactly what you think of them; if they are sycophants or ignoramuses, reprobates, or sociopaths.
+So this is your opportunity to tell your enemies precisely what you think of them if they are sycophants or ignoramuses, reprobates, or sociopaths.

 Chapter 12 -How to flatter your friends